vele616/monorepo/packages/jobboard/website/content/jobs/business-development-associate-curebase-EmtgV.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/embed/job_board?for=curebase"
-summary: "If you have experience with clinical studies, consider applying to Curebase's job post for a new business development associate."
+summary: "If you have experience with clinical studies, consider applying to Curebase's job post for a new Business Development Associate."
 summaryBackup: "Love #management, #marketing, #sales?
 Check out this job post!"
 featured: 20
 ---